everis-technology/ifgeekthen.Salesforce/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Feature request
-about: Start a discussion for [Project Name]
+about: Start a discussion for ifgeekthen.Salesforce
 title: ''
 labels: kind/discussion
 assignees: ''